Danvid1009/gishmak_urban/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+---
+Last updated: 2024